libreops/librenet-ansible/vagrant/README.md

 For testing purposes, a Vagrantfile is provided, so that a staging environment can be set up.

 ## Requirements

-You must have installed the below software in your local machine:
+You must have installed the following software in your local machine:

 - [Virtualbox](https://www.virtualbox.org/wiki/Downloads)
 - [Vagrant](https://www.vagrantup.com/downloads.html)